 CIMA is a step stool that enables children of ages 3-5 to access the sink in the Art Room.
-The top of the stool encases a button and mechanism that activate the water flow pedal when pressed.
-The stool is 8” in height with an intuitive design for easy use.
-It is stainless steel with a non-slip, rubber surface, and is also easy to clean.
-The structure of the stool protects the water pipes and pedal by covering it completely and is stably attached to the ground with two metal brackets.
+The top of the stool encases a button and mechanism that activates the water flow when pressed.
+It is made of stainless steel with a non-slip, rubber surface that is easy to clean.
+The structure of the stool protects the water pipes and pedal by covering it completely.